R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 !!! note

-    The key specification is passed in an unencrypted, unauthenticated form from the Application Enclave to the KDS Enclave.
+    The key specification is passed in an unencrypted, unauthenticated form from the application enclave to the KDS Enclave.
 The reason for this is that it might not be possible for the application enclave to know the constraints at build time (for example if the constraint includes a MRSIGNER measurement).
 Therefore, it is imperative that an application using the KDS is designed to ensure that the key being used by